 - The range of motion of the hip may be limited by pain

 - You may walk with a limp due to pain

 A hip pointer is diagnosed mainly through the mechanism of injury.
 Your physiotherapist will conduct a thorough examination to ensure an accurate diagnosis.

 How is a Hip Pointer Treated?

 Initially, a hip pointer is treated using rest, ice and compression.
 Ice can be applied for 15-20mins every 2-3 hours in the initial 24-72 hours following injury.
 A hip pointer requires adequate recovery time to allow the injured structures to heal.
-If walking is difficult crutches may be supplied to allow for mobilisation.
-Return to play will be determined by pain levels, hip mobility and based on your previous level of function.
+If walking is difficult, crutches may be supplied to allow for mobilisation.
+Return to play will be determined by pain levels, hip mobility, and your previous function level.
 It may take 1-3 weeks to heal.

-While you are waiting for the contusion to heal your physiotherapist will provide you with some simple exercises to maintain hip joint range of motion and prevent stiffness.
-Aquatic-based exercises can be helpful in maintaining hip joint range whilst unloading the area.
+While you are waiting for the contusion to heal, your physiotherapist will provide you with some simple exercises to maintain the hip joint range of motion and prevent stiffness.
+Aquatic-based exercises can help maintain hip joint range whilst unload the area.